Kangaroo Flat - Golden Square

 AreaSearch assessment indicates Kangaroo Flat - Golden Square faces employment challenges relative to the majority of Australian markets

-Kangaroo Flat - Golden Square has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 5.1% as of June 2025, with an estimated employment growth of 0.6% over the past year.
+Kangaroo Flat - Golden Square has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 5.1% as of June 2025.

+Employment growth over the past year was estimated at 0.6%.
 There were 9,438 residents employed while the unemployment rate was 1.3% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation in the area was somewhat lower at 54.3%, compared to Rest of Vic.'s 57.4%.
-Employment is concentrated in health care & social assistance, retail trade, and manufacturing.
-Manufacturing stands out with employment levels at 1.4 times the regional average.
+Workforce participation was lower at 54.3%, compared to Rest of Vic.'s 57.4%.
+Employment is concentrated in health care & social assistance, retail trade, and manufacturing, with manufacturing particularly notable at 1.4 times the regional average.

-In contrast, agriculture, forestry & fishing employs just 1.5% of local workers, lower than Rest of Vic.'s 7.5%.
-The area may offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over a 12-month period ending June 2025, employment increased by 0.6%, while labour force rose by 1.8%, leading to an unemployment rate rise of 1.2 percentage points.
-In comparison, Rest of Vic. saw employment decline by 0.9% and labour force decline by 0.4%, with unemployment rising by 0.4 percentage points.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia for May 2025 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kangaroo Flat - Golden Square's employment mix suggests local growth could be approximately 6.2%% over five years and 13.3% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Agriculture, forestry & fishing employs just 1.5% of local workers, below Rest of Vic.'s 7.5%.
+The area may offer limited employment opportunities locally, as indicated by Census data comparing working population to resident population.
+Over a 12-month period ending June 2025, employment increased by 0.6% while labour force increased by 1.8%, causing the unemployment rate to rise by 1.2 percentage points.
+By comparison, Rest of Vic. saw employment decline by 0.9%, labour force decline by 0.4%, and unemployment rise by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kangaroo Flat - Golden Square's employment mix suggests local growth of approximately 6.2% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment